sophiamyang/daily_email/README.md

-# Daily Positive Thoughts Email System
+# Daily Positive Thoughts Daily Emails

 I created this project because I wanted to receive personalized encouraging messages every day.
 Sometimes we all need a little positivity in our inbox!
 The system uses AI to generate uplifting messages.